SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 Lossy and lossless compression can be used together or separately.
 However, in general, if lossy compression is enabled, it makes no sense not to enable lossless compression.
 Pure lossy compression requires more pixels to be modified, which will cause more damage to the image quality, while lossless compression can complete the compression task with fewer pixels to be modified, largely reducing the damage to the image quality.

+***Note: While this is true in theory, in actual use, if lossy compression is enabled, be sure to enable lossless compression at the same time.
+Otherwise, the compression result may be unsatisfactory (the height may exceed expectations).***

 You can turn on both options for flat maps, but it **will not play any role**.

 #### Glass bridge